Undergraduate teaching assistant handbook

 Academic conduct 2

-Suppose that you are TAing a class and a student turns in some code that is suspicious because the code style seems very different than what the student usually writes.
+Suppose a student turns in some code that seems very different than what the student usually writes.
 You do a web search and find that the code is fairly similar, although not quite verbatim, to code posted on a web site.
 When asked about this, the students admits to viewing the site, but claims that they wrote their own code based on what they learned at the site, rather than copying the code verbatim.
 The student also claims that viewing the web material was not cheating since the class syllabus prohibits getting solutions from "others," and the students claims this does not prohibit getting help from online resources, other texts, etc.

 Q1.
 Is it cheating for a student to search the web (or other resources) for solutions to a homework problem, even if they do not copy verbatim any solutions they find?